kristopolous/js-shell/README.md

 Once in you have

  * history with up/down, ctrl+p/n
+ * searchable object (something like search document append will show you)
  * tab completion
    * broken down by object type,
    * alphabetically,